kyleshevlin/blog/src/posts/published/ripsum-random-lorem-ipsum/index.md

 ---
 categories: ['Web Development']
-date: "2015-12-06"
+date: '2015-12-06'
-slug: "ripsum-random-lorem-ipsum"
+slug: 'ripsum-random-lorem-ipsum'
-status: "publish"
+status: 'publish'
-subtitle: "A Ruby Gem for Generating a Random Amount of Lorem Ipsum with Each Page Load"
+subtitle: 'A Ruby Gem for Generating a Random Amount of Lorem Ipsum with Each Page Load'
-title: "Ripsum"
+title: 'Ripsum'
 ---

 Today, I published my first Ruby gem: [Ripsum](https://rubygems.org/gems/ripsum).
 Using Ripsum allows you to generate a random amount of lorem ipsum text with each page load.
 But why might we want to randomize how much text is output to a page?